This week’s Parashah is Parashat Pinchas where we delve into the issues of disappointment and how we can cope with it.

 1. Why Did Moses Want To Enter The Land?

 On the surface the answer is simple.
 He had led the People for 40 years, surely he should be there at the end?
-Why not give him the honour he deserved?
+Why not give him the honor he deserved?
 Of course, Hashem’s thoughts are not our thoughts, neither are His ways our ways.
 But it is indeed difficult for us to understand.

 The Rabbis asked, what was so important for Moses, that he enter the Land?
 Did he want to taste the fruit?
-The answer, that he wanted the opportunity to fulfill the special mitzvot of the Land of Israel.
+The answer, is that he wanted the opportunity to fulfill the special mitzvot of the Land of Israel.

 As we know there are 613 mitzvot in Judaism.
 No Jew can observe all of them.
-The reason is that Judaism is a role orientated religion.
+The reason is that Judaism is a role-orientated religion.
 There are certain Mitzvot that can only be fulfilled by men, others by women.
 Some by Kohanim and others by the Levites.
-Others, when there is a Temple is standing and some only in the Land of Israel.
+Others, when there is a Temple standing and some only in the Land of Israel.

 It was these Mitzvot that Moses wished to observe.
 When I read this for the first time I trembled.
 I asked myself, What would have been my response to this?
 Am I upset when I can’t fulfill a Mitzvah?
-How do I feel when there is no Minyan or that I miss the time to fulfill a Mitzvah?
+How do I feel when there is no Minyan or when I miss the time to fulfill a Mitzvah?
 A shrug of the shoulders, “Oh well I tried.
 Too bad, so sad.” or am I genuinely pained by this missed and lost opportunity?

 We learn from Moses the correct response to not being able to fulfill a mitzvah.
 He is pained and begs Hashem for the chance to fulfill the mitzvah.
 Today will never happen again.
 The mitzvot that we have missed today can never be made up.
 If we can feel even a fraction of the pain that Moses felt that would go a long way in building our commitment to our Judaism.